Love And Rivalry For Seal On ‘The Voice’: New Season 6 Reveals All

 Tensions between Seal and Boy George during the first night on Monday were so thick you could cut them with a knife.

-Seal, who’s better known for some Australian people as the ex-husband of supermodel Heidi Klum, finished the blind auditions with one out of five contestants who made it through the first night of blind auditions on The Voice.
+Seal, who’s better known by some Australian people as the ex-husband of supermodel Heidi Klum, finished the blind auditions with one out of five contestants who made it through the first night of blind auditions on The Voice.

 Boy George and Kelly, meanwhile, got two The Voice contestants each.
 Delta, who’s rumored to be dating fellow judge Seal – though the two have never confirmed their romance – didn’t land any contestants on the first night.

-Note: UPDATE: The Artists hoping to make sure @DeltaGoodrem holds onto #TheVoiceAU????.
-RETWEET if you’re #TeamDelta pic.twitter.com/eZUbVqSbWM